Skip to main content

 A background service that automatically recovers stuck resources:

-• Stale executions — Any execution with status='running' for longer than 120 minutes is marked failed
+• Stale executions — Any execution with status='running' past its per-slot timeout is marked failed

-• Stale activities — Any activity with activity_state='started' for longer than 120 minutes is marked failed
+• Stale activities — Any activity with activity_state='started' past the configured threshold is marked failed

 • Stale Redis slots — Orphaned slot reservations are released